 Kangaroo Island Resource Recovery Centre (KIRRC)is licensed to take in asbestos.
 It must be dampened, covered and sealed in 220micron builders plastic and placed on a pallet or bearers.

-Goolwa Waste and Recycling Depot – 1226 Port Elliot Road, Goolwa is also now (from 1 August 2018) able to take asbestos.
+Goolwa Waste and Recycling Depot – 1226 Port Elliot Road, Goolwa is also able to take asbestos.

 For locations, contact details and prices, go to Waste & Recycling Depots.